mcneel/developer.rhino3d.com/_guide_topics/rhinopython/creating-rhino-commands-using-python.md

 1. _Optional_: To distribute the script as a plugin, simply share the entire folder.
 You can zip it up, if you like, and other users can easily extract the `MyNewPlugIn {146e099d-760d-4a6c-8662-96119f3fd62f}` folder and place it in `%APPDATA%\McNeel\Rhinoceros\5.0\Plug-ins\PythonPlugIns\` on their own computers.

-   Rhino should be closed when "installing" new plugins, otherwise it will need to be restarted before it recognises any new commands.
+   Rhino should be closed when "installing" new plugins, otherwise it will need to be restarted before it recognizes any new commands.

    Another option for distributing Python plugins is to [create an RHI installer](#creating-an-rhi-installer).